ndd21/PHYS281/docs/glossary.md

 "They said \"Hello\""`.
 Some common Python escape characters are listed [here](https://www.w3schools.com/python/gloss_python_escape_characters.asp).

+## Exception

+An [exception](https://docs.python.org/3/tutorial/errors.html#exceptions) is an error detected in a code during its execution.
+When exceptions are encountered the code will, generally, fail and an error message will be printed to screen.
+Python has a set of standard [exceptions](https://docs.python.org/3/library/exceptions.html) dependent on the "type" of error encountered.

 ## File extension

 This is the end part of a file's name, after the full stop, that defines type of file that it is.